Three years full-time.

 - Business, Management and Marketing has been ranked 35th in the Guardian League Table 2021

-Our marketing degree will ensure that you become a ‘complete’ marketer, equipping you with the necessary digital skills and marketing knowledge to compete successfully in today’s challenging and rapidly changing marketing environment.
-Whether your aim is to start your own business enterprise or work as part of a marketing team, our BA (Hons) Marketing will ensure that when you graduate you are career ready.
+Our marketing management degree will ensure that you become a ‘complete’ marketer, equipping you with the necessary digital skills and marketing knowledge to compete successfully in today’s challenging and rapidly changing marketing environment.
+Whether your aim is to start your own business enterprise or work as part of a marketing team, our BA (Hons) Marketing Management will ensure that when you graduate you are career ready.